Henry Seriake Dickson

 Henry Seriake Dickson CON (born 28 January 1966) is a Nigerian lawyer and politician.
-He has been the Senator representing Bayelsa West since 2020 in the 9th National Assembly.
+He has been the Senator representing Bayelsa West senatorial District since 2020 in the 9th National Assembly and also from 2023 in the 10th Assembly.
 He was the governor of Bayelsa State from 14 February 2012 to 14 February 2020.
 He was a member of the House of Representatives from 2007 until 2012.

 Early life and education

 Henry Seriake Dickson was born on 28 January 1966 in Toru-Orua Town of Sagbama Local Government Area of Bayelsa State, Nigeria.
 He is a descendant of the King Kapadia Royal House of Tarakiri Kingdom.

 Dickson attended Kolobiriowei Primary School, Toru-Orua, from 1972 to 1978, where he obtained his First School Leaving Certificate and proceeded to Government Secondary School, Toru-Ebeni, in 1978 to 1983 where he got his West African School Certificate (WASSCE/GCE).

 Dickson enrolled in the Rivers State University of Science and Technology, Port Harcourt, to study law in 1988.
 He earned his LL.B in 1992.
 In 1993, he went on to earn his Bachelors in Law from the Nigerian Law School and was also called to the Nigerian Bar shortly thereafter.